ret2jazzy/Algorithms/MIT-OpenCourseware-6006/README.md

 These are some of the algorithms which are taught in MIT course 6006(Introduction to algorithms).

-I am writing them to increase my own knowledge and self access myself
+I am writing them just to self access myself